finddup – Finds duplicated files fast and efficiently.

 To simply get a list of duplicates (without the corresponding original file),

-call finddup -o dir1 dir2
+call finddup -o dir1 dir2 instead.
+Provided that dir2 contains copies

-, this command will print the paths of the duplicated
+of files from dir1, this command will print the paths of the duplicated

-files in dir2
+files in dir2.

 You might want to find out which files are copies of other files.